Germany–Netherlands football rivalry: 1988–2012

 In 1990 both teams met again during the second round of the World Cup.
 This match is seen as the main catalyst for the modern rivalry, in which both Germany and the Netherlands enthusiastically participate.
 The teams had also met in the qualification round for this World Cup: 0–0 in Germany and 1–1 in The Netherlands.

 Before kick-off, the Dutch supporters shouted down the Deutschlandlied with boos and the Germans replied by chanting "Deutschland!
 Deutschland!" during the playing of Het Wilhelmus.
 The game that followed was notable for its many fouls and other incidents.
 After Rudi Völler had been hacked down by Frank Rijkaard, who was subsequently booked, Rijkaard spat in Völler's hair.
 After the following free kick, Völler and the Dutch keeper Van Breukelen had contact, both trying to get the ball, and Van Breukelen and Rijkaard shouted at Völler and Rijkaard pulled Völler's hair.
 The referee sent both Rijkaard and Völler off, and Rijkaard spat in Völler's hair a second time when both players left the pitch.
 Germany won the match 2–1 and went on to win the tournament and become World Champions.

 In 1992 the Dutch beat Germany 3–1 during the group stage of the European Championship.
 However, both teams progressed.
 The Netherlands would go on to lose the semi-finals against Denmark, who then defeated Germany in the final.

 The next competitive match between the two nations came at UEFA Euro 2004 in Portugal.
 The result was a 1–1 draw, with the Netherlands progressing to the knockout stages and Germany failing to do so.

 Their next competitive fixture was in the group stages of UEFA Euro 2012.
 The match assumed greater significance after the results of the first tranche of group matches were completed (Denmark defeating the Dutch and Germany defeating Portugal both by 1-0), since it was possible that a German win could eliminate the Dutch from the tournament, depending on the result of the other subsequent game in Group B (between Denmark and Portugal); although Portugal defeated Denmark 3-2 to keep both them and the Dutch alive, Germany vs Netherlands ended in a 2–1 victory to Germany, putting the Netherlands' progression from the group stage into significant doubt.
+They now needed to defeat Portugal by two goals and also needed Denmark to lose to Germany in order to progress into the quarterfinals.
 The Dutch were eliminated with no points after losing to Portugal in their last match; Germany lost in the semi-finals.
 After a friendly in Amsterdam in November 2012, the teams would not meet again for almost six years.